Foreign automakers double down on China bets despite slowing growth

 That’s in spite of the economic slowdown further depressing the car market in January-March, when sales grew only 3.9 percent, compared to 9.2 percent a year ago and way below the 7 percent growth that the China Association of Automobile Manufacturers (CAAM) predicts for this year.

+“It’s still one of the markets with the highest growth in the world so we’re not disappointed in this,” Carlos Ghosn, CEO of both Nissan Motor (7201.T) and Renault (RENA.PA), said at the Shanghai autoshow on Monday.
+“We are investing in China and we are going to continue investing in China.”

-Foreign automakers, many of which are expected to unveil new products for China at this week’s Shanghai autoshow, including Ford’s redesigned Taurus sedan, aren’t fretting over the first quarter slowdown.
+Foreign automakers, many of which will unveil new products for China at this week’s Shanghai show, including Ford’s redesigned Taurus sedan, aren’t fretting over the first quarter slowdown.
 But if the fallout from the broader economic slowdown bleeds into the rest of the year, global automakers may need to reconsider their China expansion plans, said James Chao, Asia chief of IHS Automotive.

 A handful of foreign automakers are still outperforming the market, with Ford, for example, posting 9 percent sales growth in the first quarter.

+“We’re very conscious that part of what we do is we match demand with supply.
+We deal with reality, and if the reality tells us to slow down production, we’ll slow down production,” Ford’s executive chairman Bill Ford told Reuters on Monday, noting that growth in China was still “quite robust”.

-“It’s still a tale of two worlds, with domestic manufacturers probably hovering around 60 percent capacity and the international joint ventures at 80-85 percent.
-It’s a big difference,” Chao said.
+IHS’s Chao added the market was still divided into two segments, with domestic manufacturers hovering around 60 percent capacity and the international joint ventures at 80-85 percent.

 Anthony Lau, Shanghai-based research director for consultancy TNS Sinotrust, said even strong single-digit growth in car sales in China is much better than in markets elsewhere.